HoiWaiTang/a2/README.md

 pip install pyinstaller
-Open Git Bash or type in "cmd" in the file directory of where the .pyw is located Input "pyinstaller --onefile Alarm_Calculator.pyw" and press Enter The .exe is generated in the "dist" folder for use when your device is connected to the Internet and you may delete the newly generated unecessary assets
+Open Git Bash or type in "cmd" in the file directory of where the .pyw is located Input "pyinstaller --onefile Alarm_Calculator.pyw" and press Enter The .exe is generated in the "dist" folder for use when your device is connected to the Internet Delete the newly generated unnecessary assets to free up storage space
 ```
 ## Usage
 Choose your own start time by typing in the time in HH:MM format into the entry field and click the button